hedyhli/dotfiles/README.md

 # dotfiles

-Welcome to my personal collection of weirdish sometimes unmained configuration and lose organization of cool scripts!
+Welcome to my personal collection of weirdish—sometimes unmaintained—configuration and lose organization of cool scripts!

 These are the setup I have on almost all machines I work in, and because I work